neuropeds1/evd-transport-app/docs/Anesthesia_Considerations.md

 ### 1. Pre-Induction Planning

 **EVD Status Evaluation:**
-- Evaluate the EVD status before anesthesia
+- Evaluate the status of the EVD as part of the preanesthesia evaluation
-- Determine if it's currently open and draining, or clamped
+- Determine if EVD is currently open and draining, or clamped
+- Record the setting of the EVD (i.e., +20 cmH20)
-- Review patient's ICP trend
+- Review the patient's ICP trend over the last 24 hours
+- Review the patient's hourly CSF output over the last 24 hours
+- Review any issues with EVD clamping with the ICU nurse
+- Evaluate the ICP waveform with the EVD clamped to CSF drainage

 **Rationale:**
 Knowing this informs your induction strategy.
 For instance: